-But Christians groan for another reason: look at what Paul says in v.23: "we ourselves who have the firstfruits of the Spirit, groan inwardly."
+➤ But Christians groan for another reason: look at what Paul says in v.23: "we ourselves who have the firstfruits of the Spirit, groan inwardly."

-We groan because we've got a piece of heaven in our hearts, but we groan for more!
+We groan because we have a piece of heaven in our hearts, and we want more!
 Lord bring us to Beulah Land!
-The Holy Spirit is in you as the down payment on the glory to come, but that's a bittersweet thing: We've tasted and seen that the Lord is good, but we cry out with the Psalmist "O Lord-- how long?"
+The Holy Spirit in you is the down payment on the glory to come, and that's a bittersweet thing: We've tasted and seen that the Lord is good, but we cry out with the Psalmist "O Lord-- how long?"
 Don't you literally groan sometimes?
-I do, and it's not just my arthritis - it's because my heart and my treasure is in heaven, but my body's stuck in Middletown!
+I do.
+It's not just my sore shoulder - it's because my heart is in heaven, but my body's in Middletown!

-But right in the middle of my groanings and my weakness - here is the promise in v.26: that the Holy Spirit is for me, with me, and in me to help me in my weakness.
+But right in the middle of our groanings and our weakness - here's the promise in v.26: that the Holy Spirit is for us, with us and in us to help us in our weakness while we wait for heaven.
 Praise God!
-Heaven to the rescue!

-The word here for help is so good.
+➤ The word here for help is so good.
 It's a long Gk.word: sunantilambanomai.
 The root is lambano - to take hold of, and then it has two prefixes in front: sun = together with, and anti = facing.
-A couple weeks ago, some of us were helping a gal south of town move some stuff.
-I started to pick up a dresser but couldn't lift it, so Matthew Campbell came alongside, got on the other end, facing me, and together we took hold of the dresser and moved it!
+So it's the picture of you trying to move a heavy log.
+Along comes a strong friend who takes hold of the other end of that log - facing you - and helps you move it.
 That's what the Holy Spirit does for us when we are weak and struggling: He comes along and grabs an end.
 He helps our weakness and bears our burden.